skye-12138/BNGS/README.md

 All the tag information can be found in 10X and biolengend (find sequence)

+- ST_HE directory
+ Containing HE images, name as [sampleID].jpeg or other suffix supported by spaceranger.
+ In spaceranger V1.3, the images should be adjusted to the right position by manually rotate the images, let the triangle corner in the left bottom and one side parallel to bottom side of the image.

 ### for deliver
 - experiment recording table \
 A table containing all experiment information